CRACKLE and CRINKLE your way through COLOR in Spring time.

 PREPARATION:

-Position rack on the second level from the bottom of the oven
+.
+Position the rack in the center of the oven

-Note: - the cookie dough can be made a day ahead
+Note: the cookie dough can be made a day ahead which is best.

-...Combining the mixes: Again with the electric mixer on low speed, add a small portion of the prepared dry mix and beat.
-Now, also do the same by adding a small quantity of the milk.
-Keep repeating this alternation until both parts are fully used and combined.
+4...Combining mixes: Again with the electric mixer on low speed, add a small portion of the prepared dry mix and combine well.
+Afterwards, do the same by adding a small quantity of the milk.
+Keep repeating this alternation until both parts are fully used.
+Refrigerate the dough for a minimum of 3 hours...overnight is best.

-...Storing: Store into an airtight metal container for up to a week.
+...Storing: Store into an airtight metal container for up to a month.
 These cookies can also successfully be packaged into their baking parchment paper and slipped into a few freezer plastic bags for up to 3 months.
 When you take them out of the freezer, they'll thaw quickly at room temperature.
 Tip: I personally like to slip them into my small oven on extremely low heat for a few minutes.
-Happy baking...and enjoy every bite ;o)

 I hope that Spring colors and chocolate has inspired you to bake these cookies very soon.